How To Do Jumping Jacks (With Video): Benefits, Risks, Expert Tips

-Jumping Jacks is a basic exercise that’s been around for as long as you and I!
-It’s a simple, easy to do move but a great way to get in cardio anywhere and anytime!
+Jumping Jacks is a simple, easy-to-do move, and a great way to fit in cardio anywhere and anytime!
 This is a calisthenics workout, which means it’s great for cardiovascular health and boosting your metabolism.
 Getting your heart rate up is the number one way to burn fat, and learning how to do Jumping Jacks is a great total-body exercise for accomplishing that very thing!

 Use the links below to quickly navigate this guide: